BROADSoftware/hdfsmirror/README.md

 * `mode:` If set, all files on target will have this permission.
 Must be a string representing an octal value (i.e: "0644")

-* `defaultOwner:` Same as owner, but apply only on newly created files.
-Existing target files will not be impacted.

-* `defaultGroup:` Same as group, but apply only on newly created files.
-Existing target files will not be impacted.

-* `defaultMode:` Same as mode, but apply only on newly created files.
-Existing target files will not be impacted.

-* `directoryMode:` permission for newly create directories. (owner and group will the same as files).
-Existing directories will not be impacted.
+* `directoryMode:` permission for directories. (owner and group will the same as files).

 * `hdfsUser:` Default: "hdfs".
 This user on behalf all HDFS operation will be performed.
 Of course must be able to read an write on concerned folder.